I often describe the stock market as a battlefield … And the evening star candlestick pattern is all about battle.

 Benefits of the Evening Star Candlestick Pattern

-All the star patterns (yes, there are others, including the morning star) are reversal patterns.
+All the star patterns (yes, there are others, including the morning star pattern) are reversal patterns.
 They all represent a stalemate between buyers and sellers.
 The benefit to you as a trader is that they are predictable.

 One more word of caution: When you look at charts in different time frames, you might not see the same pattern.

-I used a 1-minute candlestick in the chart example below.
-When I looked at the 2-minute candlestick for the same chart, the pattern was different.
+I used a one-minute candlestick in the chart example below.
+When I looked at the two-minute candlestick for the same chart, the pattern was different.
 It was a bearish engulfing pattern — another reversal pattern.
-It confirmed what I was seeing in the 1-minute candlestick chart.
+It confirmed what I was seeing in the one-minute candlestick chart.

 The lesson to be learned by using different candlestick periods: perspective can make a huge difference in stock charts.